norman/ambry/Guide.md

 ## Creating Models

-Almost any Ruby class can be stored as a Norman Model, simply by extending the {#Norman::Model} module, and specifying which fields you want to store:
+Almost any Ruby class can be stored as a Ambry Model, simply by extending the {#Ambry::Model} module, and specifying which fields you want to store:

     class Person
-      extend Norman::Model
+      extend Ambry::Model
       field :email, :name
     end

-You can also extend the {Norman::ActiveModel} module to add an Active Record/Rails compatible API.
+You can also extend the {Ambry::ActiveModel} module to add an Active Record/Rails compatible API.
 This will be discussed in more detail later.

 ### Setting up a simple model class

-As shown above, simply extend (**not** include) `Norman::Model` to create a model class.
-In your class, you can add persistable/searchable fields using the {Norman::Model::ClassMethods#field field} method.
-This adds accessor methods, similar to those created by `attr_accessor`, but marks them for internal use by Norman.
+As shown above, simply extend (**not** include) `Ambry::Model` to create a model class.
+In your class, you can add persistable/searchable fields using the {Ambry::Model::ClassMethods#field field} method.
+This adds accessor methods, similar to those created by `attr_accessor`, but marks them for internal use by Ambry.

     class Person
-      extend Norman::Model
+      extend Ambry::Model
       field :email, :name, :birthday, :favorite_color
     end

-All NormanModels require at least one unique field to use as a hash key.
+All AmbryModels require at least one unique field to use as a hash key.
 By convention, the first field you add will be used as the key; `:email` in the example above.
-You can also use the {Norman::Model::ClassMethods#id_field id\_field} method to specify which field to use as the key.
+You can also use the {Ambry::Model::ClassMethods#id_field id\_field} method to specify which field to use as the key.

 ### Basic operations on models

-New instances of Norman Models can be {Norman::Model::InstanceMethods#initialize initialized} with an optional hash of attributes, or a block.
+New instances of Ambry Models can be {Ambry::Model::InstanceMethods#initialize initialized} with an optional hash of attributes, or a block.

     person = Person.new :name => "Moe"